-The Growing Grow Light Market
+The Expansion of the Grow Light Market Industry

 As a result, demand for these products is increasing in countries like the Netherlands or Scandinavia where lots of supplemental lighting are needed throughout the year.
 Other European areas are also adopting this equipment at high rates.
 Through 2022, Europe is expected to make up the majority of the market.